-5. The applicants contend that as they have secured more than the minimum prescribed marks, they may be declared as successful and allowed to appear in the Part-II examination.
+The applicants contend that as they have secured more than the minimum prescribed marks, they must be declared as successful and allowed to appear in Part-II examination.
 The action of the respondents in declaring them unsuccessful and thus making them ineligible for taking up the Part II examination is arbitrary, illegal and discriminatory.
-Further, they were surprised to find that some of their colleagues in U.P and other regions, who have secured less marks than that of the applicants have been declared successful.
+Further, they were surprised to find that some of their colleagues from other regions, who have secured less marks than they, have been declared successful.
 For example, Shri Satyapal Singh and Smt.
-Aruna Srivastav from U.P. region, who secured 46% and 47% marks respectively have been declared successful while the marks obtained by the applicants from the Headquarter office in New Delhi range between 50% to 56%.
-The applicants have averred that the cadre of E.O, AAO and Superintendent is a feeder cadre for promotion to the posts included in Group A for which they have to be grouped in one stream and their inter-se seniority has to be on All India basis.
-Further, preparation of list of successful candidates regionwise and not on All India basis, as has been the practice all through in the past, runs counter to the approved scheme of the examination.
-This also makes the scheme unworkable as no merit list can be prepared on the basis of Part I results alone since qualifying Part II is also compulsory.
+Aruna Srivastava, both from P. region, who secured 46% and 47% marks respectively have been declared successful while the marks obtained by the applicants from the Headquarter office in New Delhi range between 50% to 56%.
+The applicants have further contended that the cadre of E.O., AAO and Superintendent of Posts is a feeder cadre for promotion to the posts included in Group A for which they have to be grouped in one cadre and their inter-se seniority has to be on All India basis.
+Further, preparation of list of successful candidates regionwise and not on All India basis, as has been the practice all through in the past, runs counter to the approved scheme of the Commission.
+This also makes the scheme unworkable as a merit list can be prepared on the basis of Part I results alone since qualifying Part II is compulsory.